Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 Improved Budgeting

-Business Growth Tracking
+Business Growth Monitoring

 Importance for Small Businesses and Startups

-• They prepare for expansion confidently.
+• Prepare for expansion

-Common Mistakes Businesses Make
+Common Financial Mistakes Businesses Should Avoid

 Not Keeping Records Regularly

-Mixing Personal and Business Money
+Mixing Personal and Business Finances

-This makes financial analysis difficult and inaccurate.
+Combining personal and business money makes financial analysis inaccurate.

-Ignoring Expenses
+Ignoring Small Expenses

 How Often Should Financial Statements Be Prepared?

-• Trading Account: Monthly or quarterly
+• Trading Account — Monthly or quarterly

-• Profit and Loss Account: Monthly or quarterly
+• Profit and Loss Account — Monthly or quarterly

-• Balance Sheet: Quarterly or annually
+• Balance Sheet — Quarterly or annually

 Benefits for Business Owners, Managers, and Investors

-For Owners
+For Business Owners

-• Know business profitability
+• Monitor profitability

-• Monitor investments
+• Control investments

-• Plan future growth
+• Plan expansion effectively

 For Managers